undeMalum/portfolio/content/posts/approaching-the-splits-4/index.md

 date = "2023-12-25T11:59:47+01:00"
 author = "Mateusz konat"
 authorTwitter = "" #do not include @
-cover = "images/cover.jpeg"
+cover = "images/cover.jpg"
-tags = ["activity", "stretching"] keywords = ["activity", "stretching"] description = "This smiley face speaks for itself - the progress is going well, even though it was slowed down for a while.
-See fo yourself!" showFullContent = false readingTime = false hideComments = false
+tags = ["activity", "stretching"] keywords = ["activity", "stretching"] description = "I might even try whatever this guy is doing because the progress is going well, even though it was slowed down for a while.
+See fof yourself!" showFullContent = false readingTime = false hideComments = false